-A budget is prepared for the fund in accordance with the modified accrual basis of accounting.
+A budget is prepared for the funds in accordance with the modified accrual basis of accounting.
 Appropriations are made at the category level.
 Expenditures may not legally exceed appropriations.
 Appropriations lapse at the end of each fiscal year.
 Budget amounts include original approved amounts and all subsequent appropriation transfers approved by the governing board.
 After budget approval, the governing board may approve supplemental appropriations if an occurrence, condition, or need exists which had not been ascertained at the time the budget was adopted.
 Management may not amend the budget.
 A supplemental budget requires hearings before the public, publications in newspapers and approval by the governing board if it exceeds 10% of a fund's expenditures.
+A budget is not required the first year of operations.